The idea sounds a little crazy when you think about it, but it’s perhaps the hottest investment of 2020.

 The merger is expected to close here in the third quarter.
 The combined company will retain the Velodyne Lidar name and trade under the symbol VLDR.

 LiDAR is big in AVs.
 It is an acronym for “light detection and ranging.”
 Light pulses off surrounding objects — like other cars, pedestrians, curbs, etc. — and then returns to a sensor that calculates distance based on how long it took for the pulse to return.
 Repeating this process millions of times per second creates a precise, real-time 3D map of the surrounding environment.

 We are in the infancy of AV deployment.
 Major automakers globally are developing self-driving cars and trucks.
 Given that it is in the pole position, Velodyne’s LiDAR technology has the makings of a big winner.

 Disruption is one of my major themes for the Roaring 2020s.
 Trillions of dollars slosh around in major disruptions like Transportation 2.0 … and now SPACs.
 If you’re investing in SPACs, consider yourself at the forefront of the new IPO process.
 Look for more from me soon.

-On the date of publication, Matthew McCall did not have (either directly or indirectly) any positions in the securities mentioned in this article.
+On the date of publication, neither Matt McCall nor the InvestorPlace Research Staff member primarily responsible for this article held (either directly or indirectly) any positions in the securities mentioned in this article.

 Matthew McCall left Wall Street to actually help investors — by getting them into the world’s biggest, most revolutionary trends BEFORE anyone else.
 Click here to see what Matt has up his sleeve now.